logiqai/docs/logiq-ui-configuration/single-sign-on-configuration.md

 # Single Sign-On with SAML

-LOGIQ can be set up for user login using Single Sign-On (SSO) with SAML by configuring LOGIQ as Service Provider(SP) and OKTA, Google, or in general any SAML2.0 compliant identity provider (IDP).
+Apica Ascent can be set up for user login using Single Sign-On (SSO) with SAML by configuring Apica Ascent as Service Provider(SP) and OKTA, Google, or in general any SAML2.0 compliant identity provider (IDP).
 This is a two-step process.

 ## Enabling SAML